librespeed/speedtest-cli/README.md

    --upload-size value            Size of payload being uploaded in KiB (default: 1024) --secure                       Use HTTPS instead of HTTP when communicating with
-                                  LibreSpeed.org operated servers (default: false) --skip-cert-verify             Skip verifying SSL certificate for HTTPS connections (self-signed certs) (default: false) --no-pre-allocate              Do not pre allocate upload data.
+                                  LibreSpeed.org operated servers (default: false) --ca-cert value                Use the specified CA certificate PEM bundle file instead of the system certificate trust store --skip-cert-verify             Skip verifying SSL certificate for HTTPS connections (self-signed certs) (default: false) --no-pre-allocate              Do not pre allocate upload data.
 Pre allocation is enabled by default to improve upload performance.
 To